-The term 'European site' is widely used in reference to the network of SAC and SPA Natura 2000 sites.
-For ease of reference here, and consistent with their treatment under UK government policy, sites listed under the Convention on Wetlands of International Importance especially as Waterfowl Habitat (Ramsar Convention, 1971), or 'Ramsar sites', are also be referred to as European sites.
+Special Areas of Conservation (SACs) and Special Protection Areas (SPAs), termed 'European sites', collectively form part of a suite of sites known in the UK as the national site network, and are afforded strict protection from the potentially damaging effects of human activities.
+For ease of reference here, and consistent with their treatment under UK government policy, sites designated by the Convention on Wetlands of International Importance especially as Waterfowl Habitat (Ramsar Convention, 1971), or 'Ramsar sites', are also referred to here as European sites.